3D iPhone Game: Ten Questions

 Learn to Play the iPhone Game:

-What's inside an iPhone?
 Learn about iPhone hardware with this simple 3D game.
 The components represent an iPhone 5.
 The iPhone isn't an exact representation, but helps players identify ten different parts of the phone.
 Older, newer, and different screen sizes have slightly different internal configurations.
 Parts of the iPhone 5 are positioned accurately however resized for easier selection.

 Play button to begin.